 - 7.2.1 To add a user to NDIS, the Designated State Official will send a letter to the NDIS custodian requesting the addition.
-The Department of Forensic Biology responsible for forwarding to the Designated State Official the following documentation for each user being added: - FD-484: Privacy Act explanation. - FD-258: Fingerprint (10 print) card; two copies. - FD-816: Background Data Information form. - CODIS User Information form - External Proficiency Testing Documentation for each Qualified DNA Analyst - 7.2.2 The start date for each new user is upon notification by the SDIS custodian of each new user approval. - 7.2.3 Users who were previously COPIS users at other CODIS laboratories may be able to be transferred from the previous lab, with case-by-case approval from the FBI, without a new background cheek and related paperwork.
-There is generally a six-month time limit.
+The Department of Forensic Biology responsible for forwarding to the Designated State Official the following documentation for each user being added: - FD-484: Privacy Act explanation. - FD-258: Fingerprint (10 print) card; two copies. - FD-816: Background Data Information form. - CODIS User Information form - External Proficiency Testing Documentation for each Qualified DNA Analyst - 7.2.2 The start date for each new user is upon notification with SDIS custodian of each new user approval.